bburns/LanguageModels/doc/report/Report.md

 <!-- The process of improving upon the algorithms and techniques used is clearly
 documented.
 Both the initial and final solutions are reported, along with intermediate solutions, if necessary. -->

+Note: if the number of parameters to learn (e.g. size of the hidden layer) is too large, the model will be prone to overfitting without sufficient data - but if it's too small, it may have a high bias error - the best number of parameters for a given amount of training data and vocabulary size will be somewhere in the middle.

+->the size hidden layers depend on the dimensions of the word vectors chosen - glove has 50, 100, _, available. another way to effectively adjust the number of parameters is to use dropout layers, which randomly set values in the hidden layer to zero. we'll make a complexity plot with increasing amounts of dropout to find the best amount of dropout.

 parameters